 About the Choirs

-The Spring High Choral Department consists of approximately 250 students in eight auditioned performing choirs: Chorale, Chamber Choir, A Cappella Women, Concert Men, Vocal Production, Concert Women, Chorale Men and Chorale Women.
+The Spring High Choral Department consists of approximately 250 students in eight auditioned performing choirs: Chorale, Chamber Choir, A Cappella Women, Concert Men, Bella Voce, Concert Women, Chorale Men and Chorale Women.
 The choral department has enjoyed success at all University Interscholastic League Concert/Sight-Reading competitions as well as individually at UIL Solo and Ensemble contests.
 The Spring Chorale has won every in-state and out-of-state competition in which it has competed since 1998 and the other ensembles have been just as successful.

 About the Campus